 Common Learning Experiences

-Common (intellectual) learning experiences go hand-in-hand with collaborative assignments and projects.
-However, common learning experiences often take place university-wide or at the program level rather than in individual courses.
-An example of common intellectual learning experiences includes campus wide themes where curricular and co-curricular opportunities are linked by a common topic.
-For example, at Western Carolina University each year, a committee of students, faculty, and staff propose and vote on topics and select one that can engage the entire campus in learning around that theme.
-Topics such as “the decade of the 1960’s,” “citizenship and civility,” “water,” “global poverty,” “economic inequality,” “North Carolina—our state, our time,” and “Africa: more than a continent,” have been considered and/or adopted at WCU.
+Common learning experiences go hand-in-hand with collaborative assignments and projects; however, these experiences often take place university-wide or at the program level rather than in individual courses.
+An example of common intellectual learning experiences includes campus-wide themes where curricular and co-curricular opportunities are linked by a common topic.
+For example, at Western Carolina University each year, a committee of students, faculty, and staff propose and vote on a common these around which to entire the entire campus.
+Topics such as “the decade of the 1960’s,” “citizenship and civility,” “water,” “global poverty,” “economic inequality,” “North Carolina—our state, our time,” and “Africa: more than a continent” have been considered and/or adopted at WCU.
 Students learn by completing common readings across their general studies, attending speaker sessions, engaging in community service, viewing historic and art exhibits, and enrolling in specific courses that focus on the theme.

-As a specific example of a campus theme, WCU most recently selected the theme “Africa—more than a continent” and had a two-year (2015-17) focus on the cultures, diversity, political structures, foods, religions, arts, geography and geology, business, histories, music, hospitality, education, and demographics of the continent.
-Faculty and students could travel to Africa to study (such as courses in anthropology and sociology, and criminal justice that traveled to Kenya and South Africa, respectively), conduct exchanges for professional development (for example, with the partnership between Botswana and WCU’s department of Communication Sciences and Disorders), perform musically (such as a brass quintet), and conduct service learning projects.
-The university’s dining division even participated in the campus theme by hosting several days’ menus that depicted African countries and cultures.
+As a more specific example of a campus theme, WCU most recently selected the theme “Africa—more than a continent” and had a two-year (2015-17) focus on the cultures, diversity, political structures, foods, religions, arts, geography and geology, business, histories, music, hospitality, education, and demographics of the continent.
+Faculty and students could travel to Africa to study (through courses in anthropology, sociology, and criminal justice), conduct exchanges for professional development (like the partnership between Botswana and WCU’s department of Communication Sciences and Disorders), perform musically (in ensembles like the brass quintet), and conduct service-learning projects.
+The university’s dining division even participated in the campus theme by hosting several days’ worth of menus to highlight the cuisines of various African countries and cultures.
 The campus community experimented with Moroccan spiced whitefish, African peanut soup, East African eggplant stew, and West African Jollof rice.
 Students, staff, and faculty were afforded opportunities to discuss global issues in an African context while learning about the continent and its diverse countries and cultures.
 See Africa.wcu.edu for additional information on WCU’s campus theme.

 Common intellectual learning experiences promote learning by A) helping students to see the world as a connected entity; B) providing common language to foster communication and understanding of various topics; C) fostering student camaraderie and campus engagement; and D) offering faculty and staff new and innovative ways to enhance teaching and learning.